tyleryoungblood/npm-workflow/README.md

 1. `npm run lint` will check JS files in your source folder and detect errors
 1. `npm run build:css` will compile your .scss into css
 1. `npm test` shorthand for `npm run test` will run Mocha tests

+## Using with Github Pages ##
+Github Pages lets you serve from /root or /master but that won't work for us because we are using a `/build` directory for our compiled site.
+To force Github to use `/build` type the following command in your terminal.

+`git subtree push --prefix dist origin gh-pages`

+This will create a new branch called gh-pages and your project will be visible from https://username.github.io/repo-name ... so for example [https://tyleryoungblood.github.io/npm-workflow/](https://tyleryoungblood.github.io/npm-workflow/).